GabrielAl-Rifai/capstone-front-end/README.md

 - User authentication: Users can sign up, log in, and log out securely.
 - Recipe search: Users can search for recipes based on keywords, dietary preferences, and excluded ingredients.
-- ADD UPDATE & DELETE favorite recipes: Users can save their favorite recipes for easy access later.
+- ADD UPDATE & DELETE favorite recipes: Users can save and modify their favorite recipes list for easy access later.
 - Weekly meal planner: Users can plan their meals for the week by adding recipes to specific days in a calendar view.
 - Responsive design: The application is optimized for use on both desktop and mobile devices.